wizards-of-lua/wizards-of-lua/docs/_modules/Blocks.md

 name: Blocks
 properties:
 functions:
-  - name: getData
+  - name: getNbt
     parameters: Vec3
     results: NBT-Data
-    description: "The 'getData' function returns the NBT-Data for the block at the given position.
+    description: "The 'getNbt' function returns the NBT-Data for the block at the given position.
     "
     examples:
-      - url: Blocks/getData.md
+      - url: Blocks/getNbt.md
-  - name: putData
+  - name: putNbt
     parameters: Vec3, table
     results: nil
-    description: "The 'putData' function merges the given table contents into the NBT-Data of the block at the given position.
+    description: "The 'putNbt' function merges the given table contents into the NBT-Data of the block at the given position.
     "
     examples:
-      - url: Blocks/putData.md
+      - url: Blocks/putNbt.md
 ---
 {% include module-head.md %}